bite-your-idols/Gamestarter/README.md

 So, let's go!!

 ## Installation Instructions
 Download the [Gamestarter installer addon](https://goo.gl/FayJ9x), copy into your Raspberry and select "install from zip" in Settings>Addons menu.
-Let the installer work for less than 5 minutes and it will notice you when finished.
+Let the installer work for less than 5 minutes and it will notify you when finished.
 Then copy your [roms and bios](https://github.com/libretro/Lakka/wiki/ROMs-and-BIOSes) to /storage/emulators/ folder via ftp or [samba](http://wiki.openelec.tv/index.php/Accessing_Samba_Shares) and reboot.

 Piece of cake!